| InstructionsObjective: To determine the degree that a person likes working

 Have the

+learners complete the 18 items in the Questionnaire section.
 Next, have them transfer their answers to the two respective columns

 provided in the scoring section.
 Total the score in each column and